BingoDinkus/weather-dashboard/readme.md

 **Note**: the free service only offers 50 API calls per day and multiple API calls are necessary to get the complete data set.
 Due to the limited number of API calls, I recommend using another service, such as DarkSky, when testing.

-For Darksky, sign up at https://darksky.net/dev.
-Paste the API Key in the `[DarkSky]` section, under `api_key`.
-The free service offers 1,000 API calls a day, and a single API call provides every forecast element.
+For OpenWeather, sign up at https://openweathermap.org/api/one-call-3.
+Paste the API Key in the `[OpenWeather]` section, under `api_key`.
+The service offers 1,000 free API calls a day, and a single API call provides every forecast element.
+The service requires a credit card on file, but you can also cap the daily nubmer of calls to 1,000 and avoid additional charges.

 For Google Calendar access, you'll need to create a new Oauth Client ID at https://console.developers.google.com/apis/credentials/.
 Once the client ID has been created, you can click the download button to download a credentials.json file.
 Rename this to "gcal_credentials.json" and place it in the calendar_api folder.